Instant Confirmation

 BESTThe garden is very large and peaceful.
 It is well-maintained.
 There is a place selling old-fashioned dango in the garden, and it is a beautiful place where local people come to take wedding photos and model magazine shoots.

-Sankeien Garden, a traditional Japanese garden built in 1906
+Sankeien Garden, a traditional Japanese garden established in 1906

-Sankeien Garden is a Japanese-style garden in Honmokusannotani, Naka-ku, Yokohama, created by Tomitaro Hara (Sankei), a businessman and master of tea ceremony.
-The building houses 17 historical buildings, including 10 buildings designated as important cultural properties of Japan and 3 buildings designated as tangible cultural properties of Yokohama.
+Sankeien Garden is a Japanese-style garden located in Sankeien, Honmoku Sannotani, Naka Ward, Yokohama.
+It was created by Hara Tomitaro (Sankei), an entrepreneur and tea ceremony master.
+The garden features 17 historic structures, including 10 buildings designated as Important Cultural Properties of Japan and 3 buildings designated as Tangible Cultural Properties of Yokohama.

-The garden is designed to harmonize with the natural terrain and features gentle hills, ponds, and a variety of plants.
-The Sankei Memorial Hall in the garden houses materials and artworks related to Sankeien and Tomitaro Hara.
-New exhibitions are rotated about once a month, and the museum also has a traditional tea room where you can enjoy matcha and a shop selling Japanese goods and sweets.
+The garden is designed to harmonize with the natural terrain and features gentle hills, ponds, and diverse plant life.
+The Sankei Memorial Hall within the garden houses materials and artworks related to Sankeien and Hara Tomitaro.
+New exhibits are rotated approximately once a month.
+The museum also has a traditional tea house where you can enjoy matcha and a shop selling Japanese雜貨 (miscellaneous goods) and sweets.

-Explore Sankeien Garden, one of Japan's three major gardens
+Explore Sankeien Garden, one of Japan's three most beautiful gardens

-The inner garden is used by Sankei as a private garden, and the outer garden has been open to the public free of charge since 1906, when the garden was completed, and has become a resting place for Yokohama citizens.
-Later, it was severely damaged by the Great Earthquake and World War II, but it was restored to its current state through restoration work in 1958 and was designated as a scenic spot in Japan in 2007.
+The outer garden was opened to the public for free in 1906, the year of its completion, serving as a resting place for Yokohama citizens.
+Although severely damaged by earthquakes and World War II, it was restored to its current state in 1958 and designated a Place of Scenic Beauty in Japan in 2007.

-Sankeien Garden offers different scenery in each of the four seasons, and you can observe various flowers throughout the year.
-Cherry blossoms and azaleas bloom in spring, lush green leaves sprout everywhere in summer, the leaves turn red in autumn, and the scenery of snow piling up in winter is very beautiful.
-Visit Sankeien Garden, which boasts different charms in each season, and discover beautiful scenery.
+Sankeien Garden offers a different landscape each season, allowing visitors to observe various flowers year-round.
+Cherry blossoms and azaleas bloom in spring, lush greenery thrives in summer, leaves turn red in autumn, and the snow-covered scenery in winter is breathtaking.
+Visit Sankeien Garden to experience its distinct charm in every season and witness its stunning beauty.

-Among them, Rinshunkaku, which is said to have been built as a villa for the Kishu Tokugawa family in the early Edo period around the mid-17th century, is one of the most representative buildings of Sankeien along with the three-storied pagoda and is also an important cultural property.
+Among these, Rinshunkaku, believed to have been built in the mid-17th century as a villa for the Kishu Tokugawa family, is a representative structure of Sankeien along with the pagoda, and is designated as an Important Cultural Property.

 Sankei Memorial Hall